CAP Components

 Social Science

 Essential to life in the 21st century is an understanding of the relationship between individuals, groups and institutions.
-All students complete three hours in the Social Sciences.
-The Social Science course is a theme-based course that varies across sections but shares common learning outcomes.
-The course uses social science methods and social theory to critically examine a human issue or problem from at least three social science disciplinary perspectives (anthropology, communication, economics, political science, psychology or sociology).
-The course emphasizes learning goals related to scholarship, critical evaluation of our times and the diversity of the human world.
+All students will complete three hours in the Social Sciences.
+The courses satisfying this requirement will use social science theory and methods to critically examine a human issue or problem from at least one social science disciplinary perspective (anthropology, communication, criminal justice, economics, human rights studies, political science, psychology, sociology, social work, or women's and gender studies).
+The courses will emphasize learning goals related to scholarship, critical evaluation of our times, and the diversity of the human world.
+The courses may be proposed by any social science department or by Women's and Gender Studies or Human Rights Studies, but must be taught by a faculty member with an appointment in a social science department (Communication, Criminal Justice and Security Studies, Economics, Political Science, Psychology, or Sociology, Anthropology, and Social Work).
+Finally, courses satisfying this requirement must be numbered at the 100 or 200 level.

 Natural Science